 STEM educators and employers agree that a diverse talent pool is vital if we are to create the technologies we need today and tomorrow to improve lives, ensure national security and grow our economy.
 Yet, 84% of the science and engineering workforce is white or Asian male.

 U.S. colleges are trying to address a persistent challenge: How to create a larger and more diverse STEM workforce pipeline.

 It’s a huge problem.
 TCC is doing its part by establishing the Women’s Center STEM Promise Scholarship Program.

 What does the scholarship provide?

-Thirty students a year will be awarded 2-year scholarships to pursue STEM degrees at TCC – degrees that will take them directly into their careers or to a 4-year college to complete a bachelor’s degree.
+Twenty students a year will be awarded 2-year scholarships to pursue STEM degrees at TCC – degrees that will take them directly into their careers or to a 4-year college to complete a bachelor’s degree.

 You'll enjoy TCC's smaller class sizes and interaction with professors who are interested in your success.

 You'll also receive specialized support from dedicated advisors and STEM career exploration and mentoring from the TCC Women's Center.

 Where can you go?